 That’s what my little girl says when she hurts herself.
 Over the years there have been different levels of “OUCHIES!”

-Father’s and mothers have different responses to each DEFCON level.
+Father’s and mothers have different responses to each DEFCON levels.
 Often, fathers confuse the levels of severity while mothers tend to escalate the damage to something more desperate.
 This may not always be the case, but it seems accurate in most.

 She screamed and cried.
 I went over to pick her up, and shouting from the other room, stomping her feet as she ran over was her mother.